Cherreads

 Nothing buried.

-Her finger slid to the side button, switching the view to the Z-axis.
+Her thumb slid over the side button, switching the radar to a Z-axis readout.

-She turned toward the exit, releasing the gun's safety catch with her thumb.
+She turned toward the door, flicking the pistol's safety off with her thumb.

 "What are you doing in my house?"